Information Technology

 We recommend downloading the Budget Information document to your computer, filling it out in a PDF reader software (like Adobe Acrobat) before attaching it to the online form.
 Filling out the form in your web browser may have adverse side effects.

-The completed online proposal including Department Head and Deans approvals must be submitted through the Online Forms system by 2:00 PM on the second Friday in October.
+The completed online proposal including Department Head and Deans approvals must be submitted through the Online Forms system NLT 2:00 PM on the second Friday in October.
 Additional supporting documents should be attached to the online submission that include any quotes and/or sources of pricing generated while working on the proposal, especially for specialty items.
+Additionally, a proposal which includes a shopping list of individual items needs to be prioritized, in case funds cannot cover the entire proposal.

 Rewarding of Winning Proposals